 The OFF-GRID Experts Workshop is a unique, international expert event for off-grid enthusiasts of self-sufficient power supply who are looking for contacts and who are hungry for knowledge.
 The focus is on the practical exchange of experience and know-how, which is ensured by a varied, interactive and entertaining programme:

-ARE is a partner of the workshop.
+ARE is proud to be the official network partner of the workshop.

 Meet buyers of solar products from the aid and development sector

 Working with ARE, this year’s AidEx will include a Pavilion for buyers of Solar and Off-Grid Energy Equipment to meet suppliers.